OPS-E2E-PPE/Advertising-docs/Advertising/bingads-13/guides/account-hierarchy-permissions.md

 >
 > Only a user with Super Admin credentials can add, update, and search for client links to customers.
 >
-> Client links from customer to customer is only available for pilot customers where [GetCustomerPilotFeatures](../customer-management-service/getcustomerpilotfeatures.md) returns feature identifier 449.
+> Client links from customer to customer are only available for pilot customers where [GetCustomerPilotFeatures](../customer-management-service/getcustomerpilotfeatures.md) returns feature identifier 449.

 There is no set limit to the amount of client accounts that can be linked to an agency.
 For more information about becoming an agency, see the help article [Managing your clients as an agency on Microsoft Advertising](https://help.ads.microsoft.com/#apex/3/en/52083/3) or [Resources for agency partners](https://about.ads.microsoft.com/en-us/resources/agency-hub).